Doctorate: Dissertation-only

 Until the 1990s, most natural science and engineering doctorates in Japan were earned by industrial researchers in Japanese companies.
 These degrees were awarded by the employees' former university, usually after years of research in industrial laboratories.
 The only requirement is submission of a dissertation, along with articles published in well-known journals.
-This program is called ronbun hakase (論文博士).
+This program is called ronbun hakushi (hakase) (論文博士).
 It produced the majority of engineering doctoral degrees from national universities.
-University-based doctoral programs called katei hakase (課程博士), are gradually replacing these degrees.
+University-based doctoral programs called katei hakushi (hakase) (課程博士), are gradually replacing these degrees.
 By 1994, more doctoral engineering degrees were earned for research within university laboratories (53%) than industrial research laboratories (47%).
 Since 1978, Japan Society for the Promotion of Science (JSPS) has provided tutorial and financial support for promising researchers in Asia and Africa.
 The program is called JSPS RONPAKU.

 Professional degree

 The only professional doctorate in Japan is the Juris Doctor, known as hōmu hakushi (法務博士) The program generally lasts two or three years.
 This curriculum is professionally oriented, but unlike in the US the program does not provide education sufficient for a law license.
 All candidates for a bar license must pass the bar exam (shihou shiken), attend the Legal Training and Research Institute and pass the practical exam (nikai shiken or shihou shushusei koushi).